zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/02-setting-up-liferay-dxp/01-performance-and-scalability/01-configuring-clustering-for-high-availability/03-documents-and-media-configuration-with-clustering.md

 When Liferay DXP is clustered, Documents and Media must use the same [document repository configuration](https://help.liferay.com/hc/en-us/articles/360028810112-Document-Repository-Configuration) on all nodes.

-For example, if you are using the Advanced File System store for for your document repository, then you may have this line in your `portal-ext.properties` file for your DXP instance:
+For example, if you are using the Advanced File System store for your document repository, then you may have this line in your `portal-ext.properties` file for your DXP instance:

 ```properties
 dl.store.impl=com.liferay.portal.store.file.system.AdvancedFileSystemStore